 City-Wide Spring Litter Cleanup Results

-More than forty (40)organizations picked up litter at various locations around Alton.
-Approximately fifty-one (51) bags of litter were removed during the event.
+More than forty 40 organizations picked up litter at various locations around Alton.
+Approximately one hundred fifty (150) bags of litter were removed during the event.
 Those involved included individuals, non-profit organizations, business organizations, religious groups, youth groups, and community oriented, service organizations.

 Get The Latest News!